snonux/foo.zone/gemfeed/2022-05-27-perl-is-still-a-great-choice.md

 [https://www.perl.org](https://www.perl.org)

-> Update 2022-12-17: The followingf is another related post.
+> Update 2022-12-17: The following is another related post.
 I don't agree to the statement made there, that Python code tends to be more compact than Perl code, though!

 [Why Perl is still relevant in 2022](https://stackoverflow.blog/2022/07/06/why-perl-is-still-relevant-in-2022/)